 In a nutshell, KOHO is dishing out a great offer.
 Get a card from a Fintech company without the pricey, complicated fees structure that you’re used to from your bank, earn rewards, and get some additional perks thrown into the mix.

 KOHO comes with an unusual perk: cashback rewards.
 This is pretty much unheard of with chequing or prepaid accounts, so it’s a big deal.
-With KOHO Easy, KOHO offers 1% Groceries + Bills/Service and up to 5% cash back at partnered merchants.
-However, get 2% on three specific categories for a fee when you sign up for Premium with up to 6% cash back at partnered merchants.
+With KOHO Easy, KOHO offers 1% on Groceries + Transportation and up to 5% cash back extra at partnered merchants.
+However, get 2% on three specific categories for a fee when you sign up for Extra with up to 6% cash back at partnered merchants.

 Redeeming the Rewards